akariv/obudget2/README.md

 ===

 - Install [node.js](http://nodejs.org/)
-- Run the following command.
+- Run the following command from the project root.
 This will install all external packages needed

         npm install